outcome-co/action-update-version/README.md

 Other types don't trigger any version bump.

-### Supported languages
+### Use Cases

-For the moment, only Python projects with a `pyproject.toml` config file are supported.
+3 use cases currently exist:
+- For Python projects, both the project version and commitizen config are in `pyproject.toml`
+- For Node projects, the project version is updated in `package.json`, and Commitizen config is in `.cz.toml`
+- For other projects, the project version is updated in `VERSION`, and Commitizen config is in `.cz.toml`

 ## Usage

+First, the repo should have [Commitizen](https://github.com/commitizen-tools/commitizen) setup for the Action to work.
+You can use `bin/cz_init.sh` to help setup your repo.

-The Action should be added to your Github Workflow in a YAML file :
+Then the Action should be used in a YAML in your Github Workflow:

 ```yaml
 name: "Update Version"